 So what’s a couple gotta do?

 Take a few moments every day – including Valentine’s Day – to think about your partner and remember what made you fall in love in the first place.
 This will help you stay connected as a couple and be stronger for it, no matter what the future holds.
-Sharing a romantic dinner for two and exchanging gifts are a lovely way to start.
+Exchanging small gifts is a lovely way to start.
 Here are a few more tips that can help:

-- Make a date– but avoid places that will cause you emotional pain or distress, like going to dinner at a family restaurant where there might be young children.
+- Make a date– this is especially important since many people are now working from home and are with their partner more.
+If you’re able to go out, avoid places that will cause you emotional pain or distress, like going to dinner at a family restaurant where there might be young children.
+If you’re dining in, add little details to make date night special.
+This could be a special dessert or watching a silly romantic movie.

 - No fertility talk– this means any topic related to infertility, your fertility treatments, or your struggles in trying to conceive.
-Make this time about you and your partner, so spend some time focusing on “us” instead of focusing on your trouble conceiving.
+Make this time about you and your partner.
+Spend some time focusing on “us” instead of focusing on your trouble conceiving.

 - Share the love– like any other holiday or celebration, there are people who are left out in the cold on Valentine’s Day.
 If you really want to feel love, share it with someone in need—volunteer to visit at a nursing home or your local animal shelter; just be kind to someone else in need.
 And be sure to share your love with your partner.
 You’re on this fertility journey together, and the journey is as important as the destination.